dataViz-UCSDGuardian/sports_performance/README.md

 # sports_performance

-###This is a series of 7 visualizations for the UCSD Guardian paper on the ranking of 7 UCSD sports team for the years from 2005 to 2015.
+###This is a series of 7 visualizations for the UCSD Guardian paper on the ranking of 7 UCSD sports team for 2005 to 2015.
 #####Data Source:
 ######Notes on the Data:
 ###### * Use the drop down menu to access other years.